1mbuchi/WK1CodeChallenge/README.md

 # WK1CodeChallenge
+# USER INSTRUCTIONS
+1. Clone the repository in your machine
+2. Open it up on vscode or your preffered place

 # Salary calculator.
 This program calculates yhe total salary of an individual.It considers the tax, NHIF deductions, and NSSF deductions to determine the total salary.
 # Program instractions